replicate/paint-by-text/README.md

-# 🪄 InstructPix2Px Demo
+# 👩‍🎨 Paint with words

 A web GUI for running InstructPix2Pix using Replicate's API.

-Try it out at [instruct-pix2pix.vercel.app](https://instruct-pix2pix.vercel.app)
+Try it out at [paintwithwords.app](https://paintwithwords.app)

 See also: